OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 During the above procedures it is important to note that the equilibrium saturation oxygen concentration (C<sub>sat</sub> i.e. {cite:t}`GarciaGordon1992`) is expressed relative to 1 atmosphere.
 This solubility parametrisation is described as having an RMS error of 0.3 \% (± 1.01 μmol kg<sup>-1</sup>).
-The pressure effects can be significant, at 10 <sup>o</sup>C a change in local air-pressure between 990 and 1010 hPa changes the equilibrium concentration by 5.4 μmol kg<sup>-1</sup>.
+The pressure effects can be significant, at 10 <sup>o</sup>C a change in local air pressure between 990 and 1010 hPa changes the equilibrium concentration by 5.4 μmol kg<sup>-1</sup>.
 The quality of the local air pressure measurements during calibration is worth considering.
 {cite:t}`Ponte2003` estimated the overall uncertainty for ECMWF products to be typically less than 3 hPa over most of the ocean.
 This is equivalent to a 0.9-1.1 μmol kg<sup>-1</sup> error in C<sub>sat</sub>.